jkdeng/jkdeng.github.io/_pages/about.md

 Native-AI Empowered Scalable Architectures and Solutions for Future Non-Terrestrial Networks: An Overview [arXiv]

-**Jikang Deng**, Fizza Hassan, Hui Zhou, Saad Al-Ahmadi, Mohamed-Slim Alouini, Daniel B. Da Costa, *arXiv*, Jul.
+**Jikang Deng**, Fizza Hassan, Hui Zhou, Saad Al-Ahmadi, Mohamed-Slim Alouini, Daniel B. Da Costa | *arXiv*, Jul.
 2025.
 <hr>
 - **Key Words**: 6G, AI, Edge Computing and Edge AI, End-to-End Orchestration, Non-terrestrial Network (NTN), Open RAN (ORAN)
 - **Main Contribution**: This paper outlines the state-of-the-art research on ORAN for NTNs, present the DevOps challenges that motivate the adoption of ORAN solutions, propose the ORAN-based NTN framework in terms of its features, components, and architectures.
 This paper also discusses flexible fronthaul split, RAN intelligent controllers (RICs) enhancement for distributed learning, and multi-domain service management.
 The future research directions as well as the candidate use cases when employing ORAN-based NTN framework are also investigated in this paper.